RealityBending/Calendar/README.md

 ![](calendar_plot-1.png)<!-- -->

-In the Reality Bending group, we follow the calendar of the heosphorists.
+In the Reality Bending Lab, we follow an astronomical calendar.
 The year is divided in two main overlapping cycles, the **Rise/Fall** phases (December - June) and the **Dark nights/Bright days** periods (September - March).

 *Note: this calendar is automatically updated daily, taking into account the exact dates of the solar and lunar astronomical events (solstices,